wdahman/clarity/apps/website/components/toggle/README.md

 toc: true
 ---

-# Toggle switch

-Toggle switches allow the selection of on _on_ or _off_ state.
+Toggle switches allow the selection of on `on` or `off` state.

 ## Usage

 Use a toggle switch when there is need to select a single options.
-E.g - “on” and “off.”
+E.g - `on` and `off`.
 Toggle switches take up less space than an “on/off” radio button group and communicate their intended purpose better than a checkbox that toggles functionality.

 ## Anatomy